vlang/v/doc/docs.md

 `i` and it's value is automatically printed, because it is in the watch list.

-To continue repeat the last command issued, in this case the `c` command, just hit the *enter* key.
+To repeat the last command issued, in this case the `c` command, just hit the *enter* key.

 ```